Broulee beach banner image

 • All beachgoers can help protect the pristine nature of our beaches and estuaries by collecting and removing litter.

-• We deliver the Beachwatch Program in partnership with the Department of Planning and Environment.
+• We deliver the Beachwatch Program in partnership with the Department of Planning, Housing and Infrastructure.

-• The Department of Planning and Environment provides Beachwatch Program information, including the State of the Beaches Report.
+• The Department of Planning, Housing and Infrastructure provides Beachwatch Program information, including the State of the Beaches Report.

 We can help you